Lotha Students’ Union Declares April 14 as Black Day in Wokha

 Generated representative image

-In a notification issued on April 13, the union stated that the day will be observed in honour of Late Chumdamo Tungoe of Phiro village and Late Thungkhomo Ezung of Longsa village, who were killed in a police firing incident on April 14, 1977.
+In an official notification issued on April 13, the union stated that the observance is dedicated to the memory of Late Chumdamo Tungoe of Phiro village and Late Thungkhomo Ezung of Longsa village, who were killed on April 14, 1977.
+The LSU described the two individuals as martyrs whose sacrifices continue to hold deep significance for the Lotha community and future generations.

-According to the notification, the tragic incident occurred during a peaceful procession organised by the Lotha Students’ Union to protest against the alleged inhumane treatment meted out to then SDO (Civil) Ngurkhuma Mizo by the Assam Police and Forest Guard.
+According to the union, the tragic incident occurred when members of the Lotha community, led by the LSU, organised a peaceful procession to protest against the alleged inhumane treatment meted out to then Sub-Divisional Officer (Civil), Ngurkhuma Mizo, by personnel of the Assam Police and Forest Guard.
+The demonstration, intended as a peaceful expression of public concern, turned tragic when police opened fire, resulting in the deaths of the two protesters.

-As part of the observance, the Lotha Students’ Union has directed all educational institutions in the district to hold a silent prayer in honour of the martyrs as a mark of respect.
+As part of the Black Day observance, the LSU has directed all schools and educational institutions in Wokha district to conduct a silent prayer in honour of the departed martyrs.
+The prayer ceremony is intended to pay tribute to their sacrifices and encourage younger generations to reflect on the historical significance of the day.

-The notification was issued by LSU President S. Zubenthung Ngullie and General Secretary Nyanthung M. Khuyung.
+The notification announcing the observance was jointly issued by LSU President S. Zubenthung Ngullie and General Secretary Nyanthung M. Khuyung.
+The union called upon all educational institutions and community members to participate in the observance with solemnity and respect.

 Previous Post Next Post